drone/tutorials/content/golang/docker/publish-images-arm.md

 ```

 {{< alert info >}}
-Docker Desktop uses qemu-statis to run containers for different Linux architectures such as arm, mips, ppc64le and s390x.
+Docker Desktop uses qemu-static to run containers for different Linux architectures such as arm, mips, ppc64le and s390x.
 {{< / alert >}}

 # Continuous Integration